PlanB-Network/bitcoin-educational-content/courses/btc104/en.md

 To send money back overseas through a money transfer service such as Western Union is not free.
 It costs money, and not just a little, a significant amount.

-Sending $100 US back to Tonga incurs a cost of [$12.61](https://www.westernunion.com/content/dam/wu/EU/EN/feeTableRetailEN-ES.PDF) plus an additional loss of $8.60 due to the unfavourable exchange rate.
+Sending 100 dollars US back to Tonga incurs a cost of [$12.61](https://www.westernunion.com/content/dam/wu/EU/EN/feeTableRetailEN-ES.PDF) plus an additional loss of $8.60 due to the unfavourable exchange rate.
 This means more than 21% of the total amount sent goes to Western Union, a multinational corporation.
 As a result, a considerable sum that could have been in the hands of deserving Tongan families ends up in the pockets of the money transfer service provider.
 Can you imagine the benefits of having an extra 21% added to your income?

 Furthermore, considering that Tonga's GDP was [$469](https://tradingeconomics.com/tonga/gdp) million in 2021, and 45.5% of it comes from remittances, the exorbitant fees charged for sending money back home means that Tonga is missing out on an additional $45.2 million.
 This amount would translate into a 9.6% increase in GDP if it weren't for these fees.

 And if you thought Tonga was alone in this, guess again.

-Here is a sample of how much Western Union [charges](https://www.westernunion.com/content/dam/wu/EU/EN/feeTableRetailEN-ES.PDF) for sending $100 US dollars to some other prominent nations:
+Here is a sample of how much Western Union [charges](https://www.westernunion.com/content/dam/wu/EU/EN/feeTableRetailEN-ES.PDF) for sending 100 US dollars to some other prominent nations:

-- **China:** $21.21 fee + $2.60 exchange rate loss (23.81% loss)
+- **China:** 21.21 fee + 2.60 exchange rate loss (23.81% loss)
-- **Canada, USA, Mexico:** $16.86 fee + $1.20 exchange rate loss (18.06% loss)
+- **Canada, USA, Mexico:** 16.86 fee + 1.20 exchange rate loss (18.06% loss)
-- **UK, Albania, Bosnia, Serbia, Slovenia:** $17.92 fee + $3.10 exchange rate loss (21.02% loss)
+- **UK, Albania, Bosnia, Serbia, Slovenia:** 17.92 fee + 3.10 exchange rate loss (21.02% loss)
-- **Oceania and Southeast Asia:** $12.61 fee + $8.60 exchange rate loss (21.21% loss)
+- **Oceania and Southeast Asia:** 12.61 fee + 8.60 exchange rate loss (21.21% loss)

   This is a staggering amount of money that is now in the hands of major US corporations.
 And this is where USDt comes in, as they provide a solution to the issue of high remittance fees.

 Unlike traditional money transfer services, USDt is a digital currency that, for the purpose of transacting, moves upon the rails of blockchain.
 Since it does not require intermediaries such as banks or money transfer services, the fees are significantly lower.
 Additionally, as transactions are executed on a public blockchain, this ensures greater transparency as well as privacy.
 This means individuals can send money to their loved ones in other countries almost instantly, securely, and at a far lower cost.

-For example, USDt, which operates primarily on the Ethereum and Tron blockchains, has averaged [$1.02](https://ycharts.com/indicators/ethereum_average_transaction_fee#:~:text=Ethereum%20Average%20Transaction%20Fee%20is,20.90%25%20from%20one%20year%20ago.) and [$0.000005](https://bitpowr.com/blog/how-to-send-fee-less-tron-transactions) transaction fees, respectively, over the last year, regardless of the amount sent— the fee remains the same whether sending $5 or $10,000.
+For example, USDt, which operates primarily on the Ethereum and Tron blockchains, has averaged [$1.02](https://ycharts.com/indicators/ethereum_average_transaction_fee#:~:text=Ethereum%20Average%20Transaction%20Fee%20is,20.90%25%20from%20one%20year%20ago.) and [$0.000005](https://bitpowr.com/blog/how-to-send-fee-less-tron-transactions) transaction fees, respectively, over the last year, regardless of the amount sent— the fee remains the same whether sending 5 or 10,000 dollars.
 And as we speak, developers are working on [stablecoins](https://www.coindesk.com/tech/2022/09/28/lightning-labs-releases-software-to-allow-bitcoin-developers-to-mint-and-transfer-assets-on-the-blockchain/) built on Bitcoin's Lightning network, which would see fees of around [$0.0003](https://www.nasdaq.com/articles/the-state-of-lightning-network-adoption).

 With USDt, Tongans, as well as all others who send money back to their families, can receive far more of their remittances, which can significantly improve their quality of life and contribute to the economic development of their country.